7 Land-climate interactions

 # calculate latent heat flux using penman monteith

-calc_le_pm <- function(netrad, vpd, temp, g_ah, g_sw){
+<- function(netrad, vpd, temp, g_ah, g_sw){

-# ARGUMENTS
+calc_le_pm # ARGUMENTS

 # netrad: net radiation

-# vpd: vapour pressure deficit
+# vpd: vapor pressure deficit

 # temp: ambient air temperature